kempke28/my-Flix-client/README.md

 ## More in detail.

-Apart from the MERN basis
+Apart from the MERN basis,
-Using axios as a Authroization library parcel webpack for deveolpment babel for transcription some Bootsrap
+using axios as a Authroization library, parcel webpack for deveolpment, babel for transcription, some Bootsrap.

 Dependencies used in the project.